Cd8Zfq/CodeAlpha_Basic-Network-Sniffer/README.md

     Payload (if present)

-Packets are saved in a .pcap file for further analysis with WireShark for example.
+Packets are saved in a .pcap file for further analysis with WireShark if needed.
 Made as part of my internship in CodeAlpha.